Sodium chloride: Firefighting

+Sodium chloride is the principal extinguishing agent in dry-powder fire extinguishers that are used on combustible metal fires, for metals such as magnesium, zirconium, titanium, and lithium (Class D extinguishers).
+The salt forms an oxygen-excluding crust that smothers the fire.

 Cleanser

 Since at least medieval times, people have used salt as a cleansing agent rubbed on household surfaces.
-It is also used in many brands of shampoo, toothpaste and popularly to de-ice driveways and patches of ice.
+It is also used in many brands of shampoo and toothpaste and is commonly used to deice driveways, parking lots, and walkways.

-Optical usage
+Infrared optics

-Defect-free NaCl crystals have an optical transmittance of about 90% for infrared light, specifically between 200 nm and 20 µm.
-They were therefore used in optical components (windows and prisms) operating in that spectral range, where few non-absorbing alternatives exist and where requirements for absence of microscopic inhomogeneities are less strict than in the visible range.
-While inexpensive, NaCl crystals are soft and hygroscopic – when exposed to the ambient air, they gradually cover with "frost".
-This limits application of NaCl to dry environments, vacuum sealed assembly areas or for short-term uses such as prototyping.
-Nowadays materials like zinc selenide (ZnSe), which are stronger mechanically and are less sensitive to moisture, are used instead of NaCl for the infrared spectral range.
+Sodium chloride crystals have a transmittance of at least 90% (through 1 mm) for infrared light having wavelengths in the range 0.2– 18 μm.
+They were used in optical components such as windows and lenses, where few non-absorbing alternatives existed in that spectral range.
+While inexpensive, NaCl crystals are soft and hygroscopic – when exposed to the water in ambient air, they gradually cover with "frost".
+This limits application of NaCl to dry environments, vacuum-sealed areas, or short-term uses such as prototyping.
+Materials that are mechanically stronger and less sensitive to moisture, such as zinc selenide and chalcogenide glasses, are more widely used than NaCl.

 Chemistry

 Solid sodium chloride

 In solid sodium chloride, each ion is surrounded by six ions of the opposite charge as expected on electrostatic grounds.
 The surrounding ions are located at the vertices of a regular octahedron.
 In the language of close-packing, the larger chloride ions (167 pm in size) are arranged in a cubic array whereas the smaller sodium ions (116 pm) fill all the cubic gaps (octahedral voids) between them.
-This same basic structure is found in many other compounds and is commonly known as the halite or rock-salt crystal structure.
+This same basic structure is found in many other compounds and is commonly known as the NaCl structure or rock salt crystal structure.
 It can be represented as a face-centered cubic (fcc) lattice with a two-atom basis or as two interpenetrating face centered cubic lattices.
 The first atom is located at each lattice point, and the second atom is located halfway between lattice points along the fcc unit cell edge.

+Solid sodium chloride has a melting point of 801 °C and liquid sodium chloride boils at 1465 °C. Atomic-resolution real-time video imaging allows visualization of the initial stage of crystal nucleation of sodium chloride.

-Solid sodium chloride has a melting point of 801 °C. Thermal conductivity of sodium chloride as a function of temperature has a maximum of 2.03 W/(cm K) at 8 K and decreases to 0.069 at 314 K. It also decreases with doping.
+The Thermal conductivity of sodium chloride as a function of temperature has a maximum of 2.03 W/(cm K) at 8 K and decreases to 0.069 at 314 K. It also decreases with doping.

-Atomic-resolution real-time video imaging allows visualization of the initial stage of crystal nucleation of sodium chloride.
+From cold (sub-freezing) solutions, salt crystallises with water of hydration as hydrohalite (the dihydrate NaCl·2H2O).

+In 2023, it was discovered that under pressure, sodium chloride can form the hydrates NaCl·8.5H2O and NaCl·13H2O.